-Blackberries are an edible fruit, commonly found in the UK from June until November, and they’re often seen growing in forests and hedgerows.
-Each individual blackberry, when ripe, is made up of 20-50 single seeds known as drupelets that are small, juice-filled and a deep purplish black.
+Blackberries are an edible fruit, commonly found in the UK from the end of the summer until October, they’re often seen growing in woodland and hedgerows.
+Each berry, when ripe, is made up of 20-50 single seeds known as drupelets that are small, juice-filled and a deep purplish black colour.
 Technically, they are an ‘aggregate fruit’ rather than a berry.

-Around 10 blackberries count towards one of your five-a-day.
-Take a look at our infographic to find out what counts as 5-a-day.
+An 80g serving that’s around 10 blackberries count towards one of your five-a-day.
+Take a look at our infographic to find out more about what counts as 5-a-day.